damienwin/Basic-Recognition-NeuralNetwork/README.md

 # Basic-Recognition-NeuralNetwork
-Neural Network with the goal of identifying normal and hand-drawn numbers and objects.
-Created from scratch in Python without using any machine learning libraries.
+Neural Network from scratch on Python to identify inputted and hand-drawn numbers and objects.